ChienChihYeh/vue-popover-demo/README.md

 # vue-popover

 This project showcases a simple reusable Vue wrapper component that displays a popover upon hover.
+(See /src/components/PopoverHoverWrapper.vue)